MachineLemonade/docs/v0.11/cli-installation-windows-10.md

 In your WSL terminal, follow the Docker CE for Ubuntu install guide here: [Install Docker CE for Ubuntu](https://docs.docker.com/install/linux/docker-ce/ubuntu/)

-Docker wil lnot run in the WSL instance, however this will give us access to the docker CLI through our Linux environment.
+Docker will not run in the WSL instance, however this will give us access to the docker CLI through our Linux environment.

 ### Step 4.
 Connect your WSL instance to Docker on Windows